albar965/albar965.github.io/index.md

 The program can generate an ATS route description from flight plans and vice versa where the output is widely configurable.

 The nav database can be updated by the _Navigraph FMS Data Manager_.
 A cycle 1307 database is included.

+Complete edit, display, import and export functionality for user defined waypoints.
+Import and export of CSV, X-Plane and Garmin files.

+Display of clients and centers of VATSIM and custom online networks.

 **Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v2, v3, v4 and X-Plane 11.